Code-Institute-Submissions/andywales83-Spooktacular-Memory-Game_NovResub/README.md

 ### Genreal Credits
 - Brian Macharia - Mentor support, guidance on my idea and how to structure my time working on the project.
 Also for the review of layout, usability and functions.

+- The slack community - for answering questions and providing support wherever it has been needed.

+ - Tutor support for assisting me with the pause/resume function

+ - JavaScript code content can be attributed to Marina Ferrira, who posted a Youtube walkthrough on behalf of freeCodeCamp, for the functionality of the game board.
+    - The video can be found here: https://www.youtube.com/watch?v=ZniVgo8U7ek&t=4s